ZeCanelha/AFrame-Tutorial/README.md

 Make changes in the example `Task4` provided to match the following:

-- Create a cube, similar to the `<a-box>` primitive, using the `<a-entity>` element. **Talvez ser mais especifico aqui... não sei se será facil perceber o pretendido**
-- Set the material color of the entity to `#212121`
+Using the `<a-entity>` element provide the following characteristics:

+- Give the empty entity the shape and appearance of a yellow (`#FFF200`) cube.
-- Set the position to `"2 1.5 -10"`
+- Position the yellow cube at `"2 1.5 -10"`
+- Give to another empty entity the shape and appearance of a red (`#FF0000`) sphere.
+- Position the red sphere at `"-2 1.5 -10"` and apply a scale transformation of `2 2 1`.

+At this point, we have finished the first section of the A-Frame Tutorial.
+The main objective was to introduce the basic concepts of this framework.
+With the knowledge acquired we now want the participant to do two more tasks focused on the use of an external component, the [vibrotactile component](#vibrate).
+After completion, we would like to get feedback on its usability.
+To do so, all you need to do is answer the questionnaire available at the end of the tasks.

 #### Task 5

 Make changes in the example `Task5` provided to match the following:

-- Import the vibrotactile component available in the directory.
-- Attach the vibrotactile component to the `<a-box>` primitive.
-- Set `vibrations1.json` as the vibration `src`.
-- Set the event as `mouseenter`
+Using the Vibrotactile component available in the directory, create a vibration feedback (`vibrations1.json` available in the directory ) for the red `<a-box>` in the scene.
+This feedback should trigger when the cursor intercepts the red box.

 Since we do not have a vibration device to receive vibrotactile feedback, confirm the following output in the browser console: